-When you need to buy something, you just head to the nearest store or supermarket.
+When you need to buy something, you go to the nearest store or supermarket.
 You pick up the product, pay for it and return home.
 Have you ever wondered how products reach the store shelves?
 There is an entire process called supply chain management behind it!
 Supply chain management is not a single function.
 This process comprises various parts, people, and systems.
 Before looking at these different tasks, it is pertinent to understand this procedure correctly.

 The Role of global supply chain management primarily comprises five functions mentioned below:

 Purchasing is one of the first functions of supply chain management.
 It pertains to procuring raw materials and other resources that are required to manufacture the goods.
 It involves coordination with suppliers to deliver the materials without any delay.
 It is not a simple act of buying things.
 There are various aspects one needs to consider when purchasing raw materials or other items needed to manufacture finished goods.
 All purchasing activities can have a significant impact on the sales and profitability of a company.